Lord Kaos: History

 Marsh has always remained open to the possibility of Lord Kaos reforming in the future, however this is probably unlikely.
 His other band Elysium, which also features Dyer, changed its name to Stone Wings in 2003 and released the self-funded album Bird of Stone Wings in 2004.
 Ward and Blazejak continued to play together in Psychrist until the drummer left in 2003 and the band folded.
 Ward is now a member of a band called Kill for Satan who have released one album.
 Astennu was fired from Dimmu Borgir in 1999 and since returning to Australia has recorded a third Carpe Tenebrum album and played in bands including Infernal Method and Stronger Than Hate but since 2003 has concentrated on sound engineering.

+In February 2024, Astennu announced on his Youtube channel, two founding members Jamie Marsh and Incubus quit the band due to creative differences, and was replaced by new vocalist JS Decline and bassist Habatu.

+In late December 2024 during the interview with Scars and Guitars, Astennu admitted he fired Jamie Marsh, and Incubus for personal reasons, in regards to the Head Not Found incident.